bcbio/bcbio-nextgen/docs/contents/cwl.rst

 will max out at joblimit times maximum cores for an individual process.
 Setting this helps avoid over-committing jobs to a shared scheduler during highly parallel processes like variant calling.

+Cromwell can also run directly on cloud resources: :ref:`docs-cloud-gcp`.

 Running with Toil (local, HPC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~